ryokbys/nap/doc/usage.rst

   you may have to specify true C preprocessor path to ``configure`` command by adding an option like ``CPP=/usr/bin/cpp``.

-However the *pmd* command should be available with this compilation, this *pmd* may not be so efficient in the system you are compiling.
+Although the *pmd* command should be available with this compilation, this *pmd* may not be optimized to the system in which it is compiled.
-So you might need to add some options relevant for your system.
+You might need to add some options relevant for the system in which it is compiled.

-gfortran in Mac OSX
+gfortran in macOS X
 _____________________
 In the case of ``gfortran`` with ``openmpi`` ,
 ::

    $ ./configure --prefix=$(pwd) FCFLAGS="-O2 -g"

-The optimization option over ``-O3`` seems to cause some errors since a certain version of gfortran, so it is recommended to use ``-O2`` optimization option.
+The optimization option over ``-O3`` seems to cause some errors depending on the version of gfortran, so it is recommended to use ``-O2`` optimization option.

 When you are debugging, you may had better set some warning and checking options enabled as follows.
 ::